binnie51/e-com-back-end/README.md

 # e-com-back-end
-Building a quality back-end for an E-commerence website using Express API to use Sequelize to interact with a MySQL
+Building a quality back-end for an E-commerence website using Express API to use Sequelize to interact with a MySQL database.

 ## Acceptance Criteria